adrianskelton/adrianproject4/README.md

 Five Planes Of Website Design:<br>
 ### 1. Strategy<hr>

-To create a website with good UI and UX
+To create a website with good UI and UX I interviewed my sister in France who is a chef and asked her what her thoughts were on a recipe sharing website and also got insight to what she would want to use the site for.
+There are many future features that will later be introduced and enhancements that I did not get around to implementing just yet but these will be reflected in the user stories section.

 - Project Setup
   - Create